micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And Joseph took the body and [^q]rolled it up in a clean linen cloth [^r]used for swathing dead bodies
+And Joseph took the body and rolled it up in a clean linen cloth used for swathing dead bodies